What is a key account management strategy?

 Let's turn that fairy tale into reality.

-Account management strategy success factors
+Key account strategy success factors

 Now that you're convinced WHY you need an account management strategy, let's talk about how to create one.
 I'm adapting the Blue Ocean Strategy Four Actions Framework.
 It's a really effective and simple way to look at how to create new value.